Entropy for $k$-trees defined by $k$ transition matrices: The entropy of all binary tree-shifts over the alphabet

-Each configuration on the last level of the allowed blocks of length $ 1 $ appears only once.
-It suggests that the configuration of the last level of a block of any length totally determines it.
-However, more restrictions appear in regard to blocks of length $ n \geq 2 $, what can be seen by $ \|f^2(1)\| = 7 $, $ \|f^3(1)\| = 37 $ and so on.
-In particular, it implies that there exist seven different configurations for the last level of a block of length $ 2 $.
-For the reason that one can choose $ 2^{n-2} $ blocks of length $ 2 $ for the last line of a block of length $ n \geq 2 $, we see that $ 7^{2^{n-2}} $ is an upper bound to the number of allowed blocks of length $ n \geq 2 $.
+Considering the tree-shift $X_{15}$, each configuration on the last level of the allowed blocks of length $ 1 $ appears only once.
+It suggests that the configuration of the last level of a block of any length totally determines the tree-shift.
+However, more restrictions appear in regard to blocks of length $n \geq 2$, what can be seen by $\|f^2(1)\| = 7$, $\|f^3(1)\| = 37$ and so on.
+We consider the information of the existence of $37$ different configurations for the last level of a block of length $3$.
+For the reason that one can choose $2^{n-3}$ blocks of length $3$ for the last line of a block of length $n \geq 3$, we see that $ 37^{2^{n-3}} $ is an upper bound to the number of allowed blocks of length $ n \geq 3 $.
 Therefore,

-The reader can easily find a more refined upper bound for the entropy using $ \|f^m(1)\| $ for some $ m > 2 $ if needed.
+The reader can easily find a more refined upper bound for the entropy using $ \|f^m(1)\| $ for any $m > 2$ if needed.